BASEBALL PLAYERS CARDS

 The tobacco era, from the late 19th century through the 1930s, saw baseball cards included in nearly every pack of cigarettes.
 This made them extremely common and accessible to children and adults alike.
 While the cards themselves were rather basic during this period, featuring a single static image of a player with no statistics or biographical information, they helped grow the popularity of both cigarettes and professional baseball.
 Millions of these tobacco-era cards were produced, though many were lost or destroyed over time due to their low-quality paper stock.
 As a result, surviving examples from this era are quite rare and valuable today.

-Read also: MLB PLAYERS BASEBALL CARDS
+Read also: PLACE TO BUY BASEBALL CARDS NEAR ME

 The modern golden age of baseball cards began in the 1950s, as new technologies allowed for full-color, action photography and the inclusion of stats and bios on the back of each card.
 Companies like Topps, Bowman, and Fleer began annual sets featuring every player in the major leagues.
 Kids started actively collecting and trading these colorful new cards, and the hobby took off.
 In 1952, Topps signed an exclusive deal with Major League Baseball, allowing them to use team logos and uniforms on their cards.
 This helped capture the imaginations of young fans and cemented Topps as the dominant brand.